 Default Section

-configuration is set.
-Per-profile values can still be set in each profile’s section, which will be preferred over
+Like the credentials file, the configuration file should also configure a [default] section, where top-level/global configuration is set.
+Per-profile values can still be set in each profile’s section, which will be preferred over settings in the default section.

 A simple default section could look something like: